-My first experience of Virtual Reality was in the early-90’s, where I stumbled upon a demonstration of a Virtuality 1000CS.
+My first experience of Virtual Reality was in the early-90’s, when I stumbled upon a demonstration of a Virtuality 1000CS.
 The setup looked like something out of TRON, with its bulky Head Mounted Display (AKA Headset) and graphics powered by a Commodore Amiga 3000.
 By today’s standards, the Virtuality 1000CS would be easy to ridicule, but it provided a very early glimpse at the potential of Virtual Reality.

 In 2014, I started testing the Oculus Rift Developer Kit 2 (DK2), which was not much more than two displays and an Inertial Measurement Unit (IMU) glued into a pair of ski goggles.
 Although rudimentary, DK2 demonstrated how the concepts first showcased with the Virtuality 1000CS were now viable for consumer use.